 Maintenance and repair services not included elsewhere cover maintenance and repair work by residents on goods that are owned by non-residents (and vice versa).
 The repairs may be performed at the site of the repairer or elsewhere.
 The value of maintenance and repairs includes any parts or materials supplied by the repairer and included in the charges.
 Parts and materials charged separately should be included in general merchandise.
 Repairs and maintenance on ships, aircraft, and other transport equipment are included in this item.
 Cleaning of transport equipment is excluded as it is included in Transport services.
-Construction maintenance and repairs are excluded as they are included under Construction.
-Maintenance and repairs of computers are excluded as they are included under Computer services.
+Construction maintenance and repairs of computers are excluded as they are included under Computer services.